knightron0/nnintroduction/README.md

-# nnintroduction
+# Gender Prediction
-Me learning how to make a neural network from scratch
+Me learning how to make a neural network from scratch.